Seized Seatposts and Stems

 The bond material is typically of an alkaline base.
-It can help to use a mild acid to weaken the bond, such as lemon juice or some soda pops, such as Coke® and Pepsi®.
+It can help to use a mild acid to weaken the bond, such as lemon juice or a cola such as Coke® or Pepsi®.
 Allow some time for the acid to work.

 In any case, a penetrating oil or light lubricant is better then nothing.
 Attempt to twist the saddle back and forth after allowing the fluid to penetrate.
 If the saddle twists, pull upward and note if any upward progress is being made.
 The post may eventually heat up from the work, so allow it to occasionally cool off.

 If it is impossible to twist the saddle by hand, more leverage may be required.
 Remove the saddle from the bike.
 Remove the wheels from the bike.
 Mount the bike upside down with the post clamped in the hard jaws of the vise.
 This will allow the frame to be used as a lever.
 It may be useful to have someone pull upward while you twist the frame side to side.
 If the post is very tight still, use care not use the rear dropout for leverage as this may bend the rear triangle.